-LEAP will use these funds to support the elementary visual arts and music program and the middle school social emotional learning program and Spanish class for all students.
+LEAP will use these funds to support the elementary visual arts and music program, the middle school arts and social-emotional learning program and Spanish class for all students.

 SPARK will use these funds for English language learner and literacy support as well as materials and supplies for Music, Art, Literacy and Counseling programs.

 Kiddo will use these funds to support our middle school's expanded art and music classes and our district-wide musical instrument rental scholarship program.

 Miller Creek Elementary School District – Can Do!
 Education Foundation: $35,776

 Can Do will utilize these funds to fund the middle school wellness center counselor and supplies.